Your cart is currently empty!

 Landscaping Options to Replace Grass

-For a wide diversity of reasons, many homeowners are asking themselves the same questions.
-Grass has been sold to the American public as the pinnacle of domesticity, the peak achievement of middle-class economic status.
+For a wide diversity of reasons, many homeowners often ask themselves why they go through the trouble of all that lawn work.
+Grass has been sold to the American public as the epitome of domesticity, the pinnacle of middle-class economic status.
 And yet, as our rivers run dry and our native plants approach the precipice of extinction, we begin to question the hegemony of the lawn.
 Is this the best we have to ornament our residences?
 Does it convey the values we hold dear?

 Native Plant Landscapes

-Frank Lloyd Wright turned the architectural world on its head in his assertion that our structures should reflect–and indeed borrow from and utilize–the beauty of the surrounding natural world.
+Frank Lloyd Wright revolutionized the architectural world with his assertion that our structures should reflect — and indeed borrow from and utilize — the beauty of the surrounding natural world.
 No matter where we build our homes, each one sits within a unique and majestic ecosystem.
 At Hawkins Landscape Supply we’ve been working in the community since the 1970s, growing and deploying our expertise about the local flora.
 The coastal plain offers a wealth of native plants specifically suited for this climate and habitat.
 From gorgeous flowering trees to a host of edible berries, your property becomes a canvas on which to compose a rich and balanced work of art.

 Native plants serve not only homeowners but their neighbors in the trees, air, and ground.
 Native plants support local wildlife by providing food, habitat, and other benefits.
 In turn, these critters serve homeowners by supporting the health of their landscape through pollination and other mutualistic interactions.
 Nature finds its own balance, all homeowners need to do is set the process in motion and reap the rewards.